What Are the Symptoms of a Swallowing Disorder?

 Oropharyngeal Dysphagia and Its Causes

-- Neurological disorders: Neurological disorders such as multiple sclerosis, muscular dystrophy, Parkinson’s disease, and amyotrophic lateral sclerosis can weaken the swallowing musculature, making oropharyngeal dysphagia a concern.
+- Neurological disorders: Neurological disorders such as multiple sclerosis, muscular dystrophy, Parkinson’s disease, and amyotrophic lateral sclerosis can weaken the swallowing muscles, making oropharyngeal dysphagia a concern.

 - Neurological damage: Sudden neurological damage, such as a stroke or brain or spinal cord injury can affect your body’s ability to coordinate the swallow, leading to oropharyngeal dysphagia.